Velir/dbt-ga4/README.md

 ```
 ## Required Variables

 This package assumes that you have an existing DBT project with a BigQuery profile and a BigQuery GCP instance available with GA4 event data loaded.
-Source data is located using the following variables which must be set in your `dbt_project.yml` file.
+Source data is defined using the following variables which must be set in `dbt_project.yml`.

 ```
 vars: